News and Events

 Middle Eastern Studies professor represents program in Saudi Arabia

-January 6, 2013 - Riyadh, Kingdom of Saudi Arabia - Dr. Clea Bunch, Assistant Professor of History and Middle Eastern Studies faculty member, attended the first academic conference of Saudi Scientific Chairs and Centers.
+January 6, 2013 - Riyadh, Kingdom of Saudi Arabia - Dr. Clea Hupp, Assistant Professor of History and Middle Eastern Studies faculty member, attended the first academic conference of Saudi Scientific Chairs and Centers.
 Other attendees were from Middle East and Islamic Studies programs at University of Southern California, Harvard, Cambridge, University of Bologna, University of London, Moscow University and King Saud University.
-While there, Dr. Bunch was greeted by the Minister of Higher Education and received an audience with Prince Salman bin Abdullaziz, the Crown Prince of Saudi Arabia.
+While there, Dr. Hupp was greeted by the Minister of Higher Education and received an audience with Prince Salman bin Abdullaziz, the Crown Prince of Saudi Arabia.
 As a part of the conference, Dr. Bunch delivered a presentation on the work of our Middle East Studies program.
 As only one of two foreign women in attendance, she had the unique opportunity to meet with women faculty at King Saud University and within the Ministry of Higher Education.
 The primary focus of the conference was improving communication between our countries and engaging in faculty and student exchanges.

 Photos courtesy of Clea Bunch